department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/content-presentation.md

 ## Cards

 Cards group short, related pieces of information into discrete containers, similar to physical index or playing cards.
-The context of use for cards can vary widely, but at a minimum most cards share these three elements:
+The context of use for cards can vary widely, but at a minimum most cards share these elements:

+1. Background color or border
-1. Header
+2. Header
-2. Secondary content
+3. Secondary content
-3. Call to action (link or action link)
+4. Call to action (link or action link)

 Optional elements for cards include: